HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/t_prof_populate.md

 1. Log into the system where Tivoli Directory Integrator is installed as the root user or system administrator.

-2.  \(AIX® and Linux™\): Grant display authority to all users by running the following commands under the root user or system administrator:
+2.  \(Linux™\): Grant display authority to all users by running the following commands under the root user or system administrator:

     ```
     xhost +
     ```

     **Note:** If granting display authority to all users is a security concern for you, change the command to grant display authority to a specific user or users.
-For more information about this command, consult with your AIX or Linux administrator guide.
+For more information about this command, consult with your Linux administrator guide.

     ```
     echo $DISPLAY